npm package discovery and stats viewer.

 Configuration

-In the Signal K admin UI, open Server -> Plugin Config, find "Crow's Nest", and enable the plugin.
-The defaults work for an ActiveCaptain-only setup; opt-in to the other sources from their cards.
-The plugin ships a React config panel that the Signal K admin loads via webpack 5 Module Federation.
+In the Signal K admin UI, open Server, then Plugin Config, find "Crow's Nest", and enable the plugin.
+The defaults work for an ActiveCaptain-only setup; opt in to the other sources from their cards.
 The panel has these areas:

-2. Data sources accordion with one collapsible card per source (ActiveCaptain, OpenSeaMap, USCG Light List, NOAA ENC Direct).
-Each card's body groups its options into bordered fieldsets: import layers, refresh and freshness, filters (when present), and merge with ActiveCaptain
+3. Data sources accordion with one collapsible card per source (ActiveCaptain, OpenSeaMap, USCG Light List, NOAA ENC Direct, NOAA CO-OPS, USCG Local Notice to Mariners, NGA World Port Index, and USACE locks and dams).
+Each card's body groups its options into bordered fieldsets: import layers, refresh and freshness, filters (when present), and merge with ActiveCaptain.
+In brief, per card:

-3. Alerts section (collapsed by default, opens automatically when an alarm is enabled): the proximity-alarm and route-corridor scan controls, each in its own fieldset with an opt-in toggle and a numeric setting
+4. Alerts section (collapsed by default, opens automatically when an alarm is enabled): the proximity-alarm, route-corridor scan, and bridge air-draft check controls, each in its own fieldset with an opt-in toggle and its numeric settings.

 Per-source enable toggles live on each card's header, alongside the disclosure chevron.
-Each card carries a small live-status pill on the header (✓ ok for a healthy source, … idle for one that has not fetched yet, ! error for the last attempt failing); the hover and screen-reader tooltip carries the longer "N POIs in last fetch, M minutes ago" detail.
+Each card carries a small live-status pill on the header: ✓ ok after a successful upstream list fetch, … idle before the first request or during an intentional skip, … waiting when a slow request continues after the five-second aggregate deadline, and ! error after a failure.
+Idle pills include reasons such as outside US waters, and the ok tooltip carries the longer "N POIs in last fetch, M minutes ago" detail.
 Disabled cards show a "Disabled." prefix on their summary so an off source never reads as live.
 Every numeric input clears cleanly mid-edit.
-Saving applies immediately; the plugin's internal cache rebuilds on the next request.
+Saving applies immediately; the plugin rebuilds its runtime and in-memory viewport caches while retaining the on-disk data used for offline operation.

 Documentation